mozilla/bigquery-etl/docs/reference/external_sharing.md

 `roles/analyticshub.subscriber` role on the listing so they can subscribe to (link) the shared dataset in their own project.

+The `external_sharing` block declares the desired sharing config in bigquery-etl; the exchange, listing and subscriber grants are **provisioned by Terraform in `cloudops-infra`** (alongside the `mozdata` dataset the listing points at). bigquery-etl owns the metadata schema and its validation only.

 ## Configuration

 ```yaml